lkuenemann/lkuenemann/_posts/2020-08-26-flower-classification-on-kaggle.md

 The first interesting property to notice is the very unbalanced label distribution.
 Most classes barely reach a hundred images in the training set, while a handful classes only pass the 500 and even 800 mark.
 This means that during training, the model will be able to more easily learn and generalize about these handful of classes while struggling with the rest.

 Another property to notice is the generally small number of images per class.
-In machine learning and especially deep learning, having less than thousands of data points is usually considered little data.
+In machine learning and especially deep learning, having fewer than thousands of data points is usually considered little data.
 In practice, this makes it difficult to train a model from scratch using this dataset.

 ![Label distribution on the training and validation sets](/images/2020-08-26-flower-classification-on-kaggle/label-distribution.png "Label distribution on the training and validation sets")